knulli-cfw/knulli.org/docs/play/add-games/game-storage.md

 KNULLI supports **single** and **dual SD card** setups.
 Internally, KNULLI has a folder called `/userdata` where **all your data** (games, screenshots, bezels, saves, configurations, themes, etc.) will be stored.
 On a single-SD-card setup, the `/userdata` folder will **always** point to the *SHARE* partition of your **primary SD card**.
 If you have a device with more than one SD card slot and choose to create a **dual-SD-card setup**, the `/userdata` folder will point to the main partition of your **secondary SD card instead**.

 Consequently, you will **not** be able to use the *SHARE* partition of SD 1 and SD 2 **at the same time**.
 Only one of those SD cards can be mounted as `/userdata` at a time.
-When you access your storage via [SMB network transfer](../network-transfer), you will only find **one** *SHARE* folder, which will always point at your `/userdata` folder.
-Therefore, when running a dual-SD-card setup, your internal *SHARE* partition will neither be used by KNULLI, nor be accessible via network transfer.
+When you access your storage via [SMB network transfer](../network-transfer) or [MTP](../accessing-via-usb), you will only find **one** *SHARE* folder, which will always point at your `/userdata` folder.
+Therefore, when running a dual-SD-card setup, your internal *SHARE* partition will neither be used by KNULLI, nor be accessible via network transfer or MTP.

 !!! info "Internal and external storage"